 Sticky Notes by Diane Touchell (ages 9 – 12)

-I felt sad throughout this entire story, mostly because a good friend of ours has experienced early-onset Alzheimer’s which isn’t actually that but now known to be a disease called frontotemporal degeneration (FTD), often misdiagnosed as early onset.
+I felt sad throughout this entire story, mostly because a good friend of ours has experienced a disease called frontotemporal degeneration (FTD), often misdiagnosed as early onset.
 10-year-old Foster sees his dad’s personality disappear little by little throughout this story.
 As this happens, his mom becomes more and more stressed out.
 An aunt arrives to help which makes things both more stressful and better.
 It’s all is very hard.
-Because there isn’t a cure; there isn’t a recovery from this.
+Because there isn’t a cure; there isn’t any recovery from this.
 There is only acceptance of the new situation.

 What other books would you add to this list?